-- The black mamba snake is one of the most venomous snakes in the world and is known for its large size and aggressive behavior.
+- The black mamba is one of the most venomous snakes in the world and is known for its large size and aggressive behavior.

 - The largest black mamba snake ever recorded was found in South Africa and measured a staggering 14 feet in length.

-The Black mamba is an incredibly venomous snake native to sub-Saharan Africa.
+The black mamba is an incredibly venomous snake native to sub-Saharan Africa.
 It belongs to the Elapidae family and is often more aggressive than other species of venomous snakes.
 This snake is amazingly fast and can often reach 12 mph in speed!

-Largest Black Mamba Snake Ever Recorded
+Largest Black Mamba

 The largest black mamba ever recorded was 14 feet, 9 inches in total.
 The king cobra is the world’s largest venomous snake; however, the black mamba is its closest rival in terms of size.
 When it comes to the length of this snake, its tail accounts for about two-thirds of its total length.

-Juvenile vs. Adult Black Mambas
+Juvenile vs. Adult

-Juvenile black mamba snakes are usually paler in color, almost grey to deep brown, depending on how old they are.
+Juveniles are usually paler in color, almost grey to deep brown, depending on how old they are.
 It is possible for the younger snakes to have predators.
 However, once they are full-grown, they have very few natural predators.

 The young tend to grow quickly, reaching over 6 feet just within their first year.
 When they reach adulthood, their nature becomes more unpredictable than when they were juveniles.
-An adult black mamba is skittish but also unpredictable with its movement.
+An adult is skittish but also unpredictable with its movement.

 It is incredibly fast but will not strike unless provoked.